William Hopper: 1930s–1940s

 Hopper began his acting career as a teenager.
 He made his first stage appearance at the Pasadena Community Playhouse, in She Loves Me Not.
 He worked in summer stock in Ogunquit, Maine.
-He appeared on Broadway in the short-lived comedy Order Please (1934) and as a member of the ensemble in Katharine Cornell's production of Romeo and Juliet (1934–35).
+He appeared on Broadway in Order Please (1934) and as a member of the ensemble in Katharine Cornell's production of Romeo and Juliet (1934–35).

-In March 1936, Hopper — then working under the name Wolfe Hopper — won a contract at Paramount Pictures.
-Early in his film career, Hopper appeared in numerous movies, uncredited and also under the name DeWolf Hopper.
-In 1936, he played a small role as a soldier in the Columbia Pictures film The King Steps Out starring Grace Moore and Franchot Tone.
-In 1937, he portrayed the leading man in two films, Public Wedding with Jane Wyman and Over the Goal with June Travis.
-He also enjoyed significant roles alongside Ann Sheridan in The Footloose Heiress (1937) and Mystery House (1938).
+In 1936, Hopper won a contract at Paramount Pictures.
+He was credited in movies as Wolfe Hopper and DeWolf Hopper.
+In 1936, he appeared in The King Steps Out, and in 1937 he was in Public Wedding, Over the Goal, The Footloose Heiress and in 1938, Mystery House.

-After that, he had roles that included playing a sergeant in the John Ford Western, Stagecoach (1939); an intern in The Return of Dr. X (1939); a college football player in Over the Goal (1939); and reporters in Knute Rockne, All American (1940), The Maltese Falcon (1941) and Yankee Doodle Dandy (1942).
+Hopper's film roles included Stagecoach (1939), The Return of Dr. X (1939), Over the Goal (1939), Knute Rockne, All American (1940), The Maltese Falcon (1941) and Yankee Doodle Dandy (1942).

 Hopper became an actor because his mother expected it of him.
 "When I worked at Warner Bros.," Hopper said, "I was so scared I stuttered all the time."